assembler-institute/movie-hub-nextjs/README.md

 ## 📝 General Description

-MovieHub is an educational project designed for students who wish to delve into Next.js, a JavaScript development framework.
-The project focuses on migrating an existing React.js application to Next.js.
-This migration will allow students to experiment with the unique advantages and features that Next.js offers, such as Server-Side Rendering (SSR), file-system-based routing, simplified data fetching, and Static Site Generation (SSG).
+MovieHub is an educational project tailored for students keen on exploring Next.js, a cutting-edge JavaScript development framework.
+This project revolves around transitioning an existing React.js application to Next.js, enabling students to engage with the distinct advantages and capabilities of Next.js.
+These include Server-Side Rendering (SSR), file-system-based routing, streamlined data fetching, and Static Site Generation (SSG).

+As part of this transition, MovieHub will evolve into a comprehensive learning experience, extending beyond basic development into the realms of Continuous Integration/Continuous Deployment (CI/CD) and advanced testing methodologies.
+The project will incorporate the implementation of CI/CD processes using Jenkins, focusing on automating testing and deployment workflows.
+This includes setting up a development workflow for automatic testing and deployment upon each commit to a 'develop' branch, and a production workflow for controlled deployment from 'develop' to 'main' branch, reflecting real-world software development practices.

-The MovieHub application will serve as a platform for keeping track of movies that users have watched.
-Each movie in the application will have a name, a rating, and a genre, and users will be able to perform CRUD (Create, Read, Update, Delete) operations on this list of movies.
+The core functionality of the MovieHub application will serve as a practical platform for tracking movies that users have watched.
+Each movie will feature essential details such as name, rating, and genre.
+Users will have the capability to perform CRUD (Create, Read, Update, Delete) operations on this movie list.
+This practical application will allow students to apply their learning in Next.js development, CI/CD processes, and testing in a real-world scenario, making MovieHub an all-encompassing project for modern web development education.

 ## 🗄 Data Model